abhaybd/Influence/README.md

   - This covers brief Wi-Fi disconnections, reloading the page, etc.
 - Painless lobby creation
   - Instead of a mess of random characters, join codes are a few words, making it much easier to share
+  - Instantly copy the join code to the clipboard for fast sharing
 - Easy access to rules
   - A full writeup of the rules is accessible from anywhere in the game
 - Implemented true to the rules